Last Updated on October 26, 2023

 Want to prolong the shelf life of your bacon but only need a couple of pieces at a time?

 Try freezing the pieces individually, and grab them out of the freezer whenever you have a hankering for bacon and eggs or need to jazz up a simple dish.
 Or if you want to know how to freeze bacon so you can grab a slice for your individual morning breakfast, this is the method for you.

 Here’s a foolproof method that requires only a bit of wax paper and a freezer bag.

 - Lay out a big sheet of wax paper.
 You’ll be folding slices of bacon between this sheet of wax paper accordion-style, so pull out more wax paper than you’d think.

-- Lay a slice of bacon at the edge of the wax paper.
+- Lay a slice of bacon on the edge of the wax paper.
 Then, fold the wax paper over the bacon.

 - Lay the next slice of bacon on top.
 Repeat the folding process until you’re out of bacon.

 - Store your accordion-folded bacon in a gallon freezer bag.
 Pull out slices as you need them and thaw.
 Pro tip: You can cut bacon while it’s still frozen for easy, clean cuts.

 Method #3 – Make Frozen Bacon Coils